hshibli2002/Audiowave-gRPC-Hub/README.md

 # Audiowave gRPC Hub Service

-MBPlayer is an educational project designed to deepen understanding of the Go programming language, particularly in the context of building scalable services with gRPC.
-It incorporates Elasticsearch to explore SEO tools and provides insights into structuring a robust Go project suitable for a microservices' architecture.
+Audiowave gRPC Hub Service is an educational project designed to deepen understanding of the Go programming language, particularly in the context of building scalable services with gRPC.
+It will incorporate Elasticsearch to explore SEO tools and already provides insights into structuring a robust Go project suitable for a microservices' architecture.
 This project also serves as a practical guide on hosting and securing such services.

 ## Learning Objectives